kac5a/k5_documents/README.md

 The other one is located in `web/build/config.js` This JavaScript file contains most of the configuration that you need.
 In the `AVAILABLE_JOBS` array you have to define the jobs names (storen in your database) that can access the Issued Documents, and Document Templates section.

-Only job bosses can access and edit the templates, that is shown in the demo video.
+Only specified grades can access and edit the templates, that is shown in the demo video.
+These grades can be configurated in the same `config.js` file.

 You can also change colors and texts if you scroll down in the config.